marcelacastano/Whale-Analysis/README.md

 3. Choose one portfolio, then calculate and plot the 60-day rolling beta between it and the S&P 500.
     ![rolling](Images/rolling_beta_plot.jpeg)

-## Rolling Statistics with xponentially Weighted Average
+## Rolling Statistics with Exponentially Weighted Average

 An alternative method to calculate a rolling window is to take the exponentially weighted moving average.
 This is like a moving window average, but it assigns greater importance to more recent observations.
 Try calculating the [`ewm`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.ewm.html) with a 21-day half-life.